zitadel/terraform-provider-zitadel/docs/resources/human_user.md

 # zitadel_human_user (Resource)

-**Caution: Email can only be set verified if a password is set for the user, either with initial_password or during runtime**

 Resource representing a human user situated under an organization, which then can be authorized through memberships or direct grants on other resources.

 ## Example Usage